 The Best Cheap Paints for Refinishing Furniture

-You just can’t be $13.00 for 30oz of Chalk Paint.
 Rustoleum is one of the first brands I tried when I started painting furniture.
 Yes, there are lots of awesome expensive chalk paints that you could purchase.
-I honestly don’t see a huge difference between those paints and the cheap ones.
+Despite a few special brands, I honestly don’t see a huge difference between those paints and the cheap ones.

 FolkArt’s Chalk Paints are another one of my favorites.
 I purchased some from a local craft store, and it really impressed me!
 It covers great, sometimes with only 1 coat.
 It’s definitely on the cheaper side for chalk paints.
 Michaels had the cheapest price I found with tons of color options!

 My third choice for the best cheap chalk paint would be Waverly Inspirations line of amazing chalk paints and waxes.
 They have every color under the sun, and you only need to buy what you plan to use.